Organised Danube cycling holidays between Passau and Vienna

 Hiring a local cycling guide on your self-guided bike tour

 If you organise a cycle tour for a group, think about adding the convenience of a local guide.
 No discussion about what turn to take, having someone speaking the local language, and most important: Having someone to blame for the weather! :-) Joking apart, there are plenty of good reasons for being accompanied by a local and simply making more out of your stay.

-It usually makes sense for groups of about eight to ten and more cyclists.
+It makes sense for groups of eight and more cyclists.
 Klick the button below and fill in the appearing form.
 We will get back to you shortly.